GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 FIO command options: https://cloud.google.com/compute/docs/disks/benchmarking-pd-performance.
 To reach maximum IOPS and bandwidth MB per second, the disk needs to be warmed up with a "random write" fio task before running the benchmarking test.

 Hyperdisk limits: https://cloud.google.com/compute/docs/disks/benchmark-hyperdisk-performance.
 Hyperdisk disk types have a much higher performance limit and limit per GB of disk size.
 To reach the highest performance values on linux, some additional fio options may be required.

+This test suite adds a flag to the manager which can be used to filter the test cases it runs.

+  -storageperf_test_filter string
+  	regexp filter for storageperf test cases, only cases with a matching family name will be run (default ".*")

+To see the list of test cases, check [storageperf/setup.go](storageperf/setup.go)

 #### TestRandomReadIOPS and TestSequentialReadIOPS
 Checks random and sequential read performance on files and compares it to an expected IOPS value